 Piano Music composed by Mark (Now on Amazon.com)

-Born in Kenya and a twelve year resident of Shenzhen, People's Republic of China, Mark Okoth Obama Ndesandjo is an accomplished pianist, writer, artist and businessman.
-He has a BSc.
-Physics (also completed BA math requirements) from Brown University, an MSc Physics from Stanford and is an Emory EMBA graduate.
-He consults worldwide, using over 15 years of telecommunications and international marketing and branding experience gained as a senior manager at Lucent, Nortel and other companies.
+Born in Kenya and a fifteen year resident of Shenzhen, People's Republic of China, Mark Okoth Obama Ndesandjo is an accomplished American pianist, writer, artist and businessman.
+He is Adjunct Professor of Arts and Media at Beijing Normal University and has a BSc.
+Physics (also completed BA math requirements) from Brown University, an MSc Physics from Stanford and an EMBA from Emory.
 He is an HSK L7 (advanced) Mandarin speaker and writer, and an avid brush calligrapher.
-In addition to his first book, Nairobi to Shenzhen, he has completed a memoir and published 3 piano CDs, The Untimely Ones, Night Moods and his own composition Reflections on William Blake.
-His current projects include a translation of Tang Dynasty poems.
-He regularly gives piano lessons to orphans in and around Shenzhen.
-Mr Obama Ndesandjo has been appointed Volunteer Image Ambassador and Special Olympics Image Ambassador by China.
+His business advises investors aiming to link Asia, Africa and the USA, using over 25 years of communications and international branding experience gained as a senior manager at Lucent, Nortel and other companies.
+In addition to his first book, Nairobi to Shenzhen, he has completed a memoir, An Obama's Journey, and published 3 piano CDs, The Untimely Ones, Night Moods and his own composition Reflections on William Blake.
+His current projects include translating to English the complete works of Tang Dynasty poet Li Shangyin.
+Mark has been regularly volunteering piano lessons to orphans in and around Shenzhen since 2002.
+He is Shenzhen's Volunteer Image Ambassador and China's Special Olympics Image Ambassador, as appointed by the Chinese government.
+Mark is also Image Ambassador for the France-China Cultural Forum.
 Recently he established the Mark Obama Ndesandjo Foundation Ltd for cultural exchange, whose goal is to bring art to youth and the disadvantaged.